MeganNyhan/CI_PP5_SALT/README.md

 <img src="docs/test-user-stories/post_admin.png"></details>
 <hr>

-    2."As an authorized owner of the site, I want to be able to Create story drafts to come back to."
+    2."As a site owner, I want to employ web marketing strategies to grow the audience of my site."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Django admin section| The admin can create blog post to be displayed in the site.
 If the user doesn't want to post the blog post right away they can save it as a draft and come back to it| The admin can create a blog post in their admin section and save it as a draft | Works as expected|